PMA Learning Agenda

 What approaches to recruitment and hiring result in high-performing, diverse teams in Federal agencies?

-- Looking to the future of work, what organizational structures for work, workplaces, and workforces create a competitive advantage for recruitment and retention?
-What workplace flexibilities and strategies, including related to pay and benefits, promote equity, diversity, inclusion, engagement, and performance?
+- How can the Federal Government organize work, workplaces, and workforces to create a competitive advantage for recruitment and retention?
+What workplace flexibilities and strategies, including those related to pay and benefits, promote equity, diversity, inclusion, engagement, and performance?

-What strategies improve retention, engagement, inclusion, and wellbeing among Federal employees, while reducing burnout and attrition?
+What strategies improve retention, engagement, inclusion, belonging, and wellbeing among Federal employees, while reducing burnout and attrition?

 - What management practices advance disability inclusion and empower Federal employees with disabilities?
 What management practices advance inclusion and empowerment of other underrepresented Federal employees?